vdhamer/Photo-Club-Hub/.github/README.md

 ### Role of the Database

-The use of a Swift MVVM architecture implies that the model data is stored in structs (and in this case in database tables) rather than in classes.
+The use of a Swift MVVM architecture implies that the model data is stored in structs rather than in classes and that any changes to the the data in these structs automatically triggers updates the SwiftUI user interface.

-The model's data is fetched and updated via the internet, and a copy of that data is stored in a local database (Apple's CoreData framework, which here provides an abstraction of [SQLite](https://en.wikipedia.org/wiki/SQLite)).
+The model's data is loaded and kept up to date via the internet, and is stored in a local database (Apple's CoreData framework, which bridges the [SQLite](https://en.wikipedia.org/wiki/SQLite) and Swift struct worlds).

-So far, all data in the local database is also available online.
-The use of the database improves startup speed and reduces network traffic.

-That may sound a lot like a cache but, strictly speaking, it is not quite "same data, but faster" because the data is fetched asynchronously: the app continously shows the data in the `model` (dabase) and pushes (MVVM) asynchronous updates of the model data towards the user interface (SwiftUI `views`).
-In practice, when the app launches, the user sees the data in the database, and possibly seconds later sees any new or updated records as they are received from the network.
+The data in the local database is (almost entirely) available online.
+So the app *could* have fetched the data from the network during each startup.
+Using the database, however, improves startup speed because, when launched, the app already has a working copy of the data from a previous session that is valid enough to drive the user interface.

+To handle data updates, an asynchrous request fetches the latest version of the data from the network.
+And the MVVM architecture uses this to update the data that the user sees (MVVM `Views`).
+So occasionally, seconds after the app launches, the user sees the list of portfolios on the Portfolio's screen extend (via an animation) if a club got a new member.

+To be fully accurate, the implementation of this architecture still has some gaps:
+1. the lists of images per portfolio are not buffered in the database yet.
+This is a roadmap item.
+2. members who don't shup up in the online membership list anymore don't get automatically deleted from the database.
+Consider it a bug, although it is actually a deliberate priority choice.
+3. some member data was not available online in an easily readable form.
+Example: "who is the Chairman of Photo Club Waalre?".
+That data is inserted into the database using code.

 ### The Data Model